bit-docs/bit-docs/docs/BitDocs.md

 @page BitDocs BitDocs

-@description Hello WORLD!!
+@description An evolving set of tools for the generation of documentation websites.

-@body BODY
+@body

+Welcome to bit-docs.